txthinking/brook/README.md

 - **--tcpTimeout**="": time (s) (default: 0)

-- **--tlsfingerprint**="": When server is brook wssserver, select tls fingerprint, value can be: chrome

 - **--udpTimeout**="": time (s) (default: 0)

-- **--withoutBrookProtocol**: The data will not be encrypted with brook protocol

 - **--wssserver, -s**="": Brook wssserver address, like: wss://google.com:443, if no path then /ws will be used.
 Do not omit the port under any circumstances